syncfusion-content/jsp-docs/jsp/PivotChart/Getting-Started.md

 ## Relational

-Add the following code example to add list of items to the **PivotChart** and initialize the **PivotChart** widget with Relational data source.
+Add the following code example to add list of items to the **pivot chart** and initialize the **pivot chart** widget with relational data source.

 {% highlight html %}